Consensys/doc.tessera/docs/HowTo/Configure/Keys.md

     configuration options available as the private key is exposed in the configuration file.
     The other options available are more secure and recommended for production environments.

-The key pair data is provided in plain text in the configfile.
+The key pair data is provided in plain text in the configuration file.
-The plain text private key is provided in a `config` json object:
+The plain text private key is provided in a `config` JSON object:

 ```json
 "keys": {